-INVESTIGATIVE UNIT: Inmate dead at Angola; suspect likely to be charged with murder
+INVESTIGATIVE UNIT: Inmate dead at Angola, another inmate arrested on murder charges

 Latest Weather Blog

-ANGOLA — An inmate was killed in the Louisiana State Penitentiary, sources told the Investigative Unit.
+ANGOLA — An inmate was killed in the Louisiana State Penitentiary.

+The fatal stabbing in Angola happened Tuesday night.
+The Department of Corrections identified the inmate as 35-year-old Jonathan Robertson, who was serving a 75-year sentence for armed robbery and attempted robbery that he was sentenced to on Dec.
+11, 2019.
+He has been housed in Angola since Feb.
+2, 2020.

-Melvin Lopez is facing charges for the killing of the inmate.
-He will likely be charged with murder, sources said.
+Melvin Lopez, 49, is facing murder charges for the killing of Robertson.
+He was arrested by the West Feliciana Parish Sheriff's Office.

 More News